bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

-Having left the concept of natural laws and looking back from enough distance, they resemble a cognitive bias at the heart of scientific tradition; the quest to discover the laws of a rule-giver we have long forsaken[^3].
+Having left the concept of natural laws and looking back from enough distance, they resemble a cognitive bias at the heart of scientific tradition; the quest to discover the laws of a rule-giver we have long forsaken[^cults].
 This path leads us to a model of an entirely subjective and relative reality, one lacking not only a creator and His laws, but is without a physical realm at all.

 In this new model, mind-stuff is the only stuff and it acts according to its will; it is and it does as it feels.